RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/VPN_Server__Pritunl/Readme.md

 # Deploying and replacing the AWS VPN Service with Pritunl on a separate instance

-There are situations when we or our customer need to connect to the instance from different IP addresses. **We cannot open port 22 to the whole world!**
+:bangbang: There are situations when we or our customer need to connect to the instance from different IP addresses. **We cannot open port 22 to the whole world!**
 So we will use a VPN.
 But amazon's VPN is quite expensive.

 <img src ='Screenshots/Billing_VPN.png'>

-And in order to save money there is an alternative solution.
+:grey_exclamation: And in order to save money there is an alternative solution.
 **This is to deploy a VPN Server on a separate instance.**

-## _Launch instance and Setup VPN Server "Pritunl"_
+## :white_medium_square: _Launch instance and Setup VPN Server "Pritunl"_
 - [Official site](https://pritunl.com/vpc)
 - [Documentation](https://docs.pritunl.com/docs/installation)